dneustadt/typefaces/README.md

 A collection of typefaces I created on [fontstruct](https://fontstruct.com)

-Included are TrueType Fonts, samples and files for the Glyphs desktop font editor (Mac only)
+Included are the fonts in TrueType and webfont formats, as well as samples and files for the Glyphs desktop font editor (Mac only)

 ## License
-Creative Commons Attribution Non-commercial No Derivatives license
+Open Font License